knowmics-lab/BacExplorer/README.md

 The analysis is developed with the workflow management system Snakemake.

-Please reade the following guide for a correct installation.
+Please reade the following guide for a correct installation and usage.

 ## SYSTEM REQUIREMENTS:
 ### Installation:
 Internet connection needed to fetch the Docker image and external resources.
 ...
+%Inserire qui link download eseguibili
+Windows
+Mac
+Linux

 ### Analysis:
 It can be performed both with .fasta and .fastq files, with the following requirements: